Scheduling State

 Sum of the output of sizeof() for the dask keys held in RAM.
 Note that this may be inaccurate, which may cause inaccurate unmanaged memory (see below).

 Number of bytes for the dask keys spilled to the hard drive.
 Note that this is the size on disk; size in memory may be different due to compression and inaccuracies in sizeof().
-In other words, given the same keys, ‘managed’ will change depending if the keys are in memory or spilled.
+In other words, given the same keys, ‘managed’ will change depending on the keys being in memory or spilled.

 - process

 Total RSS memory measured by the OS on the worker process.
-This is always exactly equal to managed_in_memory + unmanaged.
+This is always exactly equal to managed + unmanaged.

 - unmanaged

-process - managed_in_memory.
+process - managed.
 This is the sum of

 Python interpreter and modules